-- 1. Each TSO shall apply the following principles when activating and coordinating remedial actions in accordance with Article 23: - (a) for operational security violations which do not need to be managed in a coordinated way, a TSO shall design, prepare and activate remedial actions to restore the system to the normal state and to prevent the propagation of the alert or emergency state outside of the TSO's control area from the categories defined in Article 22; - (b) for operational security violations which need to be managed in a coordinated way, a TSO shall design, prepare and activate remedial actions in coordination with other concerned TSOs, following the methodology for the preparation of remedial actions in a coordinated way under Article 76(1)(b) and taking into account the recommendation of a regional security coordinator in accordance with Article 78(4). - 2.
-When selecting the appropriate remedial actions, each TSO shall apply the following criteria: - (a) activate the most effective and economically efficient remedial actions;
+- 1. Each TSO shall apply the following when activating and coordinating remedial actions in accordance with Article 23: - (a) for operational security violations which do not need to be managed in a coordinated way, a TSO shall design, prepare and activate remedial actions to restore the system to the normal state and to prevent the propagation of the alert or emergency state outside of the TSO's control area from the categories defined in Article 22; - (b) for operational security violations which need to be managed in a coordinated way, a TSO shall design, prepare and activate remedial actions in coordination with other concerned TSOs, in accordance with Article 72 and following the methodology under Article 76(1)(b); - 2.
+When selecting the appropriate remedial actions, each TSO shall apply the following criteria: - (a) activate the most effective and economically efficient remedial actions; - (b) activate remedial actions as close as possible to real-time taking into account the expected time of activation and the urgency of the system operation situation they intend to resolve; - (c) consider the risks of failures in applying the available remedial actions and their impact on operational security such as:

-- (b) activate remedial actions as close as possible to real-time taking into account the expected time of activation and the urgency of the system operation situation they intend to resolve; - (c) consider the risks of failures in applying the available remedial actions and their impact on operational security such as: - (i) the risks of failure or short-circuit with regards to topology changes; - (ii) the risks of outages linked to active or reactive power changes on power generating modules or demand facilities; and - (iii) the risks of malfunction in relation to equipment behaviour; - (d) give preference to remedial actions which make available the largest crosszonal capacity for capacity allocation, while satisfying all operational security limits.
+- (i) the risks of failure or short-circuit with regards to topology changes; - (ii) the risks of outages linked to active or reactive power changes on power generating modules or demand facilities; and - (iii) the risks of malfunction in relation to equipment behaviour; - (d) give preference to remedial actions which make available the largest possible feasible cross-zonal capacity for capacity allocation, while satisfying all operational security limits.

-Categories of remedial actions
+Article 22 Categories of remedial actions